zoyander/saiams/public/docs/02_getting-started-with-the-intrapology-software.md

 ## Testing a Performance on Your Computer

-Our software is designed to run on a web server on the internet.
+Intrinsink is designed to run on a web server on the internet.
 But with a small bit of setup, it is possible to do test runs of performances on your own computer.

-To run the Intrapology software on your computer, you will need to install a program that runs a server ‘locally’.
+To run Intrinsink on your computer, you will need to install a program that runs a server ‘locally’.
 This guide will show you how to use an app called Servez for this purpose.

 To download the Servez installer, go here: [https://github.com/greggman/servez/releases/latest](https://github.com/greggman/servez/releases/latest).
 If you are unsure which version to download, follow these guidelines: